hanwenzhu/blueprint-gen/README.md

 To view the generated blueprint data of a node, use `@[blueprint?]`.

 The Markdown [docstrings](https://leanprover-community.github.io/contribute/doc.html) will be automatically parsed and converted to LaTeX.
 Citations are supported using square brackets like `[wiles1995]`, and references to other Lean nodes can be done by inline code like `` `Lean.theorem_name` ``.
 The output can be modified by the options `blueprint.bracketedCitations`, `blueprint.refCommand` and `blueprint.citeCommand`.
+Raw LaTeX is also supported.

 ## Informal-only nodes